raspberrypilearning/doodle-detector/en/step_5.md

 ## Create a canvas

-Now that your model can distinguish between words, you can use it in a Scratch program to control an alien.
+Now that your model can distinguish between drawings, you can use it in a Scratch program.

 --- task ---
 + Click on the **< Back to project** link.